allegro/blog/_posts/2021-12-13-why-we-should-rewrite-enzymejs-to-rtl-and-how-to-do-that.md

 ## Enzyme and RTL in Allegro Ads

-My team is currently working on the development of [Allegro Ads](https://allegro.pl/ads), which is an advertising tool for our ecommerce platform sellers.
+My team is currently working on the development of [Allegro Ads](https://allegro.pl/ads), which is an advertising tool for our e-commerce platform sellers.
 It is a whole panel for viewing statistics, displaying advertising campaigns.
 We provide sponsored offers for our Allegro site, Facebook, Google and recently even the partner websites.
 Our sellers pay us for the opportunity to advertise their products, and at the same time we strive to ensure that these ads
     accurately reach people potentially interested in buying, thereby generating profits for sellers.